math218-fall2022/website/content/_index.md

 ---
 title: "STA 199: Intro to Data Science"
 description: "Intro to data science and statistical thinking.
 Learn to explore, visualize, and analyze data to understand natural phenomena, investigate patterns, model outcomes, and make predictions, and do so in a reproducible and shareable manner.
-Gain experience in data wrangling and munging, exploratory data analysis, predictive modeling, and data visualization, and effective communication of results.
+Gain experience in data wrangling and munging, exploratory data analysis, predictive modeling, data visualization, and effectively communicating results.
 Work on problems and case studies inspired by and based on real-world questions and data.
 The course will focus on the R statistical computing language."
 markup: "mmark"
 ---